opendocsg/slw-judgments-backfill/2016_SGHC_246/report.md

 80     The central difficulty with Newcon’s case on the letter of acceptance is that CAA’s response to it was silence.
 The well-established contractual rule is that silence in response to an offer does not constitute acceptance of that offer because it is equivocal: _Felthouse v Bindley_ (1862) 142 ER 1037; _Re Selectmove Ltd_ [1995] 1 WLR 474.

-81     To overcome this difficulty on the law, Newcon relies on _Midlink Development Pte Ltd v The Stansfield Group Pte Ltd_ [2004] 4 SLR(R) 258 (“ _Midlink_ ”).
+81     To overcome this difficulty on the law, Newcon relies on _Midlink Development Pte Ltd v The Stansfield Group Pte Ltd_ <span class="citation">[2004] 4 SLR(R) 258</span> (“ _Midlink_ ”).
 In _Midlink_ , V K Rajah JC (as he then was) accepted that silence is ordinarily equivocal and therefore incapable of constituting acceptance.
 He observed, however, that it is rare for an offeree to respond to an offer with _complete_ silence, at least in the context of a typical bilateral commercial contract.
 It is therefore a question of fact in every such case whether the offeree’s response was complete silence and, even if so, whether the effect of the silence, objectively ascertained against the factual background, supports the existence of a contract.
 I accept this proposition to be correct.

 82     Newcon submits that CAA is bound by the letter of acceptance because its response to it was not complete silence.
 CAA in fact acted on the letter of acceptance by adopting the casting sequence set out in cl 7.10 (see [21] above).
 That conduct prevents CAA’s failure to accept the